 Where will the program be conducted?

-Training sites are located in the most innovative secondary schools who are partnering with NC New Schools in the following school systems:
+Training sites are located in the most innovative secondary schools who are partnering with NC New Schools in the following school systems.
+The following schools are currently serving as host sites — other options may be available within the NC New Schools network:

 – Brunswick County Early College High School (Brunswick County)